Here are some answers to questions that come up very frequently:

 I’m not receiving emails from you reliably.
 What can I do?

 The interwebs have a complex way of guessing who might be sending spam or malware to the world.
 The robots that manage this operate with an over-abundance of caution and sometimes that means innocent domain names get flagged as bad.
 Many email servers see email from owlsnestnorth.com as potentially harmful, and automatically delete them or move them to your spam/junk box to protect you.
 The only way around this is for you to tell your email server that we’re a trustworthy source of email.
-You can do this typically by looking for a way to add owlsnestnorth.com to your safe senders list (also known as “whitelist”) in the settings of your email program.
+You can do this typically by looking for a way to add owlsnestnorth.com to your safe senders/exceptions list in the settings of your email program.
 Your email server may call it something else, but until we are added, you may miss email from us that contains critical information.
 We do need a valid, reliable email address that you check regularly to communicate about policies and things of a logistical nature, including appointment offerings.
 While we cannot provide technical support to everyone who needs it, in large part because every email program and device is different, a search on google or in your email server’s help pages is likely to offer instructions on how to proceed.

 What insurance do you accept?